fenago/ansible-course/md/Lab_4.md

 frt02.example.com : ok=4 changed=0 unreachable=0 failed=1 skipped=0 rescued=1 ignored=0
 ```

-Ansible has two special variables, which contain information you might
-find useful in the rescue block to perform your recovery actions:

--   [ansible\_failed\_task]: This is a dictionary containing
-    details of the task from [block] that failed, causing us to
-    enter the [rescue] section.
-You can explore this by displaying
-    its contents using [debug], but for example, the name of the
-    failing task can be obtained from
-    [ansible\_failed\_task.name]*.*
--   [ansible\_failed\_result]: This is the result of the failed
-    task and behaves the same as if you had added the [register]
-    keyword to the failing task.
-This saves you having to add
-    [register] to every single task in the block in case it fails.

-As your playbooks get more complex and error handling gets more and more
-important (or indeed conditional logic becomes more vital), blocks will
-become an important part of your arsenal in writing good, robust
-playbooks.
-Let\'s proceed in the next section to explore execution
-strategies to gain further control of your playbook runs.

 Configuring play execution via strategies
 =========================================

-As your playbooks become increasingly complex, it becomes more and more
-important that you have robust ways to debug any issues that might
-arise.
-For example, is there a way you can check the contents of a given
-variable (or variables) during execution without the need to insert
-[debug] statements throughout your playbook?
-Similarly, we have so
-far seen that Ansible will ensure that a particular task runs to
-completion on all inventory hosts that it applies to before moving on to
-the next task---is there a way to vary this?

-When you are getting started with Ansible, the execution strategy that
-you see by default (and we have seen this so far in every playbook we
-have executed, even though we have not mentioned it by name) is known as
-[linear].
-This does exactly what it describes---each task is
-executed in turn on all applicable hosts before the next task is
-started.
-However, there is another, less commonly used strategy called
-[free], which allows all tasks to be completed as fast as they can
-on each host, without waiting for other hosts.

 The most useful strategy when you are starting work with Ansible,
 however, is going to be the [debug] strategy, and this enables